 According to an Inc. article, the second quarter of 2014 is looking up.
-U.S. gross domestic product has been on the rise, growing by about four percent during the first quarter of the year.
+U.S. gross domestic product has been on the rise.
+It’s grown by about four percent during the first quarter of the year.
 The article cautions that while spending has increased, businesses that are expecting a major increase may be left disappointed.

 One way to take advantage of market trends in any economy is to have an awareness of what consumers want.
 This way, companies can develop products and services that are in demand, helping them to stay competitive, even during times when spending is not as high as many would like it to be.
-For first-time business owners, bear in mind that developing a sound marketing strategy will help get the word out about your product or service, increasing the chances that consumers will develop interest in what you have to offer.
+For first-time business owners, bear in mind that developing a sound marketing strategy will help get the word out about your product or service.
+It will also increas the chances that consumers will develop interest in what you have to offer.

 As the article details, although consumers have been spending more, they are not really purchasing “big ticket” items.
 If customers aren’t spending on larger items, they may be expressing greater demand for smaller items.
 This means that small business owners can concentrate their efforts into providing goods and services on a smaller, more-accessible scale.
 By meeting customer demand, small businesses may be able to take advantage of this increase in spending.